OPA MEMBERS – LOGIN TO ACCESS THE FULL CONTENT

 Through this model, the funding follows the patient regardless of where they receive care, including home and community care.
 The model is based on having one single payment made to the bundle holder (usually a hospital site) who then establishes partnerships to provide needed follow up care, including rehabilitation.
 Since bundle holders hold all the funding, they are responsible for providing or paying for all post-acute services a patient needs within their bundled course of care.
 Partnerships can be made with inpatient, outpatient, home-based, and clinic-based care, such as Community Physiotherapy Clinics (CPCs) and private physiotherapy clinics.
 If a CPC is involved with the partnership, there is no change to CPCs’ existing funding agreements with the ministry, as bundled care is separate from Episode of Care (EOC) funding.

 More information on this model can be found on the Bundled Care website.
 Additionally, there are many resources available through the HQO Quorum Bundled Care Community of Practice group on Quorum (registration required), which includes FAQs, webinars, and contact information of all bundle holders.
 It also provides the opportunity for information exchange between those involved with implementing the bundled care model.

-If you have any further questions about the QBP Bundled Care model or require any additional support, please contact Sarah Grace Bebenek, Policy Analyst.
+If you have any further questions about the QBP Bundled Care model or require any additional support, please contact Gonxhe Kastrati, Policy Analyst.

 ADVANCED PRACTICE PROVIDER IN MUSCULOSKELETAL CENTRAL INTAKE MODEL OF CARE